Back to Health News & Stories

 Brown or red

-Generally, red or brown bloody discharge isn’t considered “normal” during pregnancy and is a reason to call your doctor or midwife.
+Generally, red or brown bloody discharge isn’t considered “normal” during pregnancy and is a reason to call your provider.
 At the same time, many things can cause bloody discharge that aren’t related to a pregnancy complication.
-Before you panic, talk to your health care provider and describe the situation.
-He or she will help you determine the appropriate next steps.

 Watery and clear or light yellow